Today I am sharing my guide to eco-friendly sunscreen, updated for 2022.

 Find it on sale at Content Beauty*.

 Have you found any other eco-friendly sunscreen brands you love?
 Do let me know in the comments!
 I’m especially looking for recommendations on plastic-free sunscreen.
-It’s something I’ve not tried before, so am keen to hear from those who have.
+I’ve only tried a couple of brands, and always happy to hear about your favourites.

 PS: Now you’ve got your sunscreen, be cool at the pool with this guide to ethical swimwear too.